 - Middle of the World: Also known as Ciudad Mitad del Mundo, the Middle of the World is grounds that hold a monument to the equator, which highlights the exact location of the Equator.
 There is also a Museum in the area.

-Activities in Ecuador in the winter
+Activities in Ecuador in the fall, winter, or spring

 - Visit the closest place on Earth to the Sun: Snowbirds can pay a visit to the Chimborazo province, where the formidable Chimborazo volcano.
 It stands at 6268 meter (20565 feet) tall.
 This giant is. the closet point from Earth to the Sun.